yifan-ch/sda-project/README.md

 # compile
 Make
 ```

 ## Usage
-Generate the results by running `python3 generate_results.py`.
-The generated results can be found in `./results/`
+Generate the results by running `python generate_results.py`.
+The generated results can be found in `./results`
+Running this will also generate modified datasets from the original dataset(s), which can be found in `./data/generated`

 Optionally it's possible use command-line arguments to modify the tests.
-For more info, run `python3 generate_results.py -h`.
+For more info, run `python generate_results.py -h`.